Bristonmekus/clips/README.md

 ## My Clips

-A chrome extention to manage clips
+A chrome extention to manage brower clips